crystal-lang-tools/vscode-crystal-lang/README.md

 ### mainFile

-`crystal-lang.mainFile` works only when `crystal-lang.problems = "build"` because the extension needs to compile your code to get more info about problems but without generate an executable.
+`crystal-lang.mainFile` says to the compiler which file should analize, it works only when `"crystal-lang.problems" = "build"` because the extension needs to compile your code to get more info about problems but without generate an executable.

-This option is more resource heavy that the aboves.
+This option is more resource heavy that the others.

 ## Screenshots